Make sure you have a current size chart on file with us before ordering.

 For the federal living historian, a quality US sack coat is an essential item, and for those looking to upgrade their impression there is no other item that is more visible than a sack coat.
 While it can be initially daunting figuring out what type of sack coat you should have for an impression, a standard four button contractor-made coat, heavily machine-sewn, with hand-sewn buttonholes will cover most impressions.

 Our reproduction US fatigue blouse is copied from an original in a private collection that exemplifies common features seen on millions of sack coats during the war, but also has small details found on the original blouse that make it no less than a faithful copy.
 The blouse is made from custom 8 oz. blue wool flannel dyed to an indigo blue color, and is lined in a lightweight wool flannel of varying colors.
 Sewn largely by machine, it has hand-sewing where appropriate, such as the sleeve linings and buttonholes.
-The blouse features extensive piecings in the facings and under collar, as well as a body that is slightly shorter than some surviving original blouses and most reproduction blouses made today, so it is recommended that you order a “tall” version if you are above 5’9″.
+The blouse features extensive piecings in the facings and under collar, as well as a body that is slightly shorter than some surviving original blouses and most reproduction blouses made today, so it is recommended that you add an inch or two if you are above 5'9".

 Our blouse is stamped with sizing dots and the inspector mark of F. H. Shafer.
 Shafer inspected clothing at the Cincinnati Depot from September of 1863 until the end of the war, effectively dating the blouse from that period (though it should be understood that there is nothing in the patterning or materials of this coat that would preclude it from use in other periods or theaters of the war.)
 While it is not known whether the original blouse was produced at the Cincinnati Depot or made by a contractor and simply issued through the depot, either scenario could be valid.
 We are also willing to leave the inspector stamp off of the blouse for our customers who would like a slightly more universal sack coat.